 - Unlimited international text and picture messaging

-- Discount for helping out in the community forums (varies from $1-$20).
+- Discount for helping out in the community forums (varies from 1-20 points).

 - Reasonably priced per-use addons.
-For $5 you can get +500 Canada-wide minutes that you can use at your leisure.
-That’s not $5/month, it’s just $5.
-No expiry.
-Similarly for US long distance, $15 will get you 1000 minutes that you can use as needed.
-Same goes for data – $15 will get you an extra 1GB, and whatever you don’t use this month will simply carry forward.
+For US long distance, $15 (or 10 points) will get you 1000 minutes that you can use as needed.
 There are other various long distance packages as well for different countries.

 - Reasonably priced US roaming addons, assuming your trips last for a few days.
-For $8 you can roam in the US with unlimited talk for 10 days (which works out to $0.80/day).
-Similar for text.
-Or $20 for 10 days of roaming US talk/text/250MB.
+For $15 you can roam in the US with unlimited talk/text for 15 days (which works out to $1/day).
+Or $30 for 15 days of roaming US talk/text/3GB.

-- None of the plans allow for unlimited data.
-Once you use your allocated data it just stops working until the next month (unless you buy additional data via an addon).
+- Public Mobile has occasionally flirted with an unlimited data plan (at reduced speeds after a threshold).
+But for the majority of plans, once you use your allocated data it just stops working until the next month (unless you buy additional data via an addon, though these expire).

-- The US is the only location where roaming can be done, and it can only be done via an addon.
+- The US and Mexico are the only locations where roaming can be done, via an applicable Canada/US/Mexico plan.
+Otherwise, US roaming is available by purchasing an addon.

 - Everything is administered entirely online.
-There is no customer support phone number, and most support requests must take place via the community forum.
+There is no customer support phone number.

 - Monthly plans are per 30 days (Chatr/Lucky charge on the same day each month, known as the “anniversary date”).

-Things you want beyond what your plan offers (long distance, roaming, extra data) can only be accomplished via add-ons.
-A quick screenshot below (you’ll probably have to click for a larger version to read the small text):
+Things you need beyond what your plan offers (long distance, roaming, extra data) can only be accomplished via add-ons.
+A quick screenshot below from the old version of their site (you’ll probably have to click for a larger version to read the small text):

 Add-on options boil down to: